-Ashill fire: ''The kindness has been overwhelming'
+Ashill fire: 'The kindness has been overwhelming'

 - Published